Skip to main content

 🧬 Raydium

-• Routing: Trades often routed through Raydium via aggregators
+• Routing: Trades are often routed through Raydium by Solana aggregators

 🌊 Lifinity ⚠️ Winding Down